j-roskopf/ModuleMaker/README.md

 3. Click the green play icon in the `main()` function

 ## Generating binaries
-Right now, generating a binary wouldn't be super useful for us because the path assumed in the code is that of the path of the folder.
-It is a future enhancement to make this a standalone application.
-But to generate new binaries, you have to have at least Java 15 set as your default, and then you can run `./gradlew package` and you will see the relevant `.dmg` and `.app` binaries in the `/build/compose/binaries/main/` folder.
+To generate new binaries, you have to have at least Java 15 set as your default, and then you can run `./gradlew package` and you will see the relevant `.dmg` and `.app` binaries in the `/build/compose/binaries/main/` folder.
 To create a jar, execute `./gradlew packageUberJarForCurrentOS` which will generate a jar for the current OS in `/build/compose/jar`

 There is a helpful bash script to generate a new jar and include it at the base directory of this project that can be executed via `./packageAndRun.sh`.
 This method works with Java 11.